-By analysing unstructured data, such as emails, chat logs, and voice recordings, financial institutions can identify suspicious activities, anticipate market fluctuations, and make informed decisions.
+By analyzing unstructured data, such as emails, chat logs, and voice recordings, financial institutions can identify suspicious activities, anticipate market fluctuations, and make informed decisions.

 As businesses navigate the digital age, the importance of dark data cannot be overlooked.
-Organisations must recognise the hidden gem that lies within their data repositories and take measures to unlock its potential.
+Organizations must recognize the hidden gem that lies within their data repositories and take measures to unlock its potential.